-Appendix EU of the Immigration Rules will be updated this summer.
-They will introduce a new concept – the “relevant person from Northern Ireland”.
+Appendix EU of the Immigration Rules will be updated this summer to introduce the new concept – the “relevant person from Northern Ireland”.

 The definitions section obligingly explains that this will be a person who is either a British citizen or an Irish citizen, or both, who was born in Northern Ireland and at the time of the person’s birth at least one of his or her parents was either a British citizen or an Irish citizen or otherwise had the right of abode in Northern Ireland.